 - Are implementation partners responsible for management and maintenance contractually obligated to perform these prolonging duties?

 - Is the project in good financial standing?
-Is there prospect of financial instability or bankruptcy?
+Is there a prospect of financial instability or bankruptcy?